onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Towards a language of aggregatable expressions
 ██████████████████████████████████████████████████████████████████

+We need to define the language of the internet so that we may aggregate and integrate all events and signals

 > "The limits of my language means the limits of my world." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/12577-the-limits-of-my-language-means-the-limits-of-my)

 > "Negative feedback dendrites are missing (aka. dislike button).
 Neural networks do not work without them." - [Toni Engelhardt](https://twitter.com/toniengelhardt/status/1682498181051957248)